• Skip to primary navigation

 Go the traditional route, and serve it hot as a vegetable side dish alongside your favourite roast.

-Take it on a picnic as a delicious cold snack or serve with a slice of ham and a hard-boiled egg for an easy lunch.
+Take it on a picnic as a delicious cold snack or serve it with a slice of ham and a hard-boiled egg for an easy lunch.
 Or you could even eat a slice for a quick breakfast-on-the-go!

-And, my favourite way, is to cook it outdoors (in the frying pan) over a barbeque or grill, instead of on the stove, and serve with the grilled meat and this delicious smoked salmon pasta salad with homemade ranch dressing or this salmon and red pepper pasta salad with corn.
+And, my favourite way, is to cook it outdoors (in the frying pan) over a barbeque or grill, instead of on the stove, and serve it with the grilled meat and this delicious smoked salmon pasta salad with homemade ranch dressing or this salmon and red pepper pasta salad with corn.

-Pin for later
+Save for later

-Why not pin this recipe to your pinterest board so you can make it later.
+Why not pin this broccoli tart recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 A slice of broccoli and cheese tart being lifted from the frying pan.